THE END OF THE LINE

 Here are some photos of the process of the car.

 Here is all the sand from that hole in the side.
 The cutter told me there was still more inside!
-The sand was destined for the Anchor Hocking glass plant in town.
+The sand was des

 Ever wonder what the inside of a covered hopper looks like?
 Well, here is your chance.
 Take a look!
 At the top you can see the bottom of the hatch where the sand was poured in.